0xPARC/0xparc-intro-book/easy/src/fhe3.typ

 applied to each $k + 1$ entries of each row of the matrix $C$.

-So now, using this $"Flatten"$ operation, we can insist that all of our cyphertexts $C$ are matrices with coefficients in ${ 0 , 1 }$.
-For example, to multiply two messages $mu_1$ and $mu_2$, we first multiply the corresponding cyphertexts, then flatten the resulting product:
+So now, using this $"Flatten"$ operation, we can insist that all of our ciphertexts $C$ are matrices with coefficients in ${ 0 , 1 }$.
+For example, to multiply two messages $mu_1$ and $mu_2$, we first multiply the corresponding ciphertexts, then flatten the resulting product:
 $ "Flatten"(C_1 C_2) . $

 Of course, revealing that the secret key $upright(bold(v))$ has this